The Index of Dirac Operators on Incomplete Edge Spaces: Mapping properties of

 where $G$ is the Hermitian inner product on $\SPB$.

-\subsection{The ``geometric Witt condition"}
+\subsection{The ``geometric Witt condition''}

-The proof of Theorem \ref{thm:essential} relies on an assumption on an induced family of Dirac operators on the fiber $Z$ which we describe now.
-By Lemma \ref{thm:diracwithgoodconnection}, on a collar neighborhood of the boundary,
+The proof of Theorem \ref{thm:essential} relies on an assumption on an induced family of Dirac operators on the f\/iber $Z$ which we describe now.
+By Lemma~\ref{thm:diracwithgoodconnection}, on a~collar neighborhood of the boundary,

 we can write